OECD COP29 Virtual Pavilion

 Channelling market forces towards steel decarbonisation

-Based on recent OECD work, the event will look at how the different policy enablers of steel decarbonisation are coming together to achieve net-zero, and how companies are booking progress in this journey.
-Starting from corporate strategies, the event will focus on the market conditions that enable or hinder companies to move ahead.
-This means taking stock of current market conditions as well as of trends in availability of raw materials needed for steel decarbonisation (e.g. scrap and hydrogen) and explore how policies are helping overcome eventual shortfalls in the markets without distorting the level playing field.
-While a supportive policy environment is essential, steel companies need to play their role too.
-By shedding light on what companies are doing or intend to do in the foreseeable future, the event aims to bring together these two perspectives and reflect on what else needs to be done on both sides to achieve carbon neutrality in the sector by mid-century.
+Based on recent OECD work, this session will look at how various policy enablers of steel decarbonisation are coming together to achieve net-zero emissions, and how companies are progressing on this journey.
+Starting with corporate strategies, this session will examine the market conditions that enable or hinder the advancements of companies.
+This includes taking stock of current market conditions and trends in the availability of raw materials needed for steel decarbonisation, such as scrap and hydrogen, and explore how policies are addressing eventual market shortfalls without distorting fair competition.
+While a supportive policy environment is essential, steel companies must play their part.
+By shedding light on what companies are currently doing or intend doing in the foreseeable future, this session aims to bring together these two perspectives and reflect on what else needs to be done on both sides to achieve carbon neutrality in the sector by mid-century.

 Jobs, skills and ensuring a just transition to a green economy